-Administrative amendments to this Policy (required by virtue of legislative changes, revised statutory guidance, a Council restructure or administrative procedural changes) may be made authorised by the Environmental Health Manager (Licensing).
-Amendments under this provision are restricted to those required to accurately reflect the current legal or administrative position rather than amendments that change the focus of local Policy.
+Administrative amendments to this Policy (required by virtue of legislative changes, revised statutory guidance, a Council restructure or administrative procedural changes) may be made authorised by the Business Compliance Manager.
+Amendments under this section are restricted to those required to accurately reflect the current legal or administrative position rather than amendments that change the focus of local Policy.

 The Policy will be periodically reviewed to ensure it remains fit-for-purpose.
-The Environmental Health Manager (Licensing) will either agree it can be amended where necessary, or approve it to continue unaltered.
+The Business Compliance Manger will either agree it can be amended where necessary, or approve it to continue unaltered.